openjdm/openjdm.github.io/_sources/sunk_cost.md

 influence decisions is incremental costs, not sunk costs.
 The \$20 is already a sunk cost that can not be recovered whether the friend attends the concert or not, and thus the money should not influence Grace’s friend’s decision.
-Rather, the idea of suffering through a 4 hour outdoor hail storm should deter the friend from attending, just as it did for Grace.
+Rather, the idea of suffering through a 4-hour outdoor hail storm should deter the friend from attending, just as it did for Grace.
 In this example, the friend ends up going by herself and continues the costly endeavor, as the sunk cost of \$20 provided her a